fmalina/revisions-blocl/activism/badbanks.md

 Arabia and Iran the challenge was terrorism.

-As if Mexico with its drugs cartels and the Middle East with its political turmoil weren’t enough of a headache for HSBC, it also found itself in hot water in the unlikeliest of countries: Japan.
+As if Mexico with its drugs cartels and the Middle East with its political turmoil weren't enough of a headache for HSBC, it also found itself in hot water in the unlikeliest of countries: Japan.

 Senate subcommittee had no doubts about what had been going on.
 HBUS, it